Given it’s the capital and way, way bigger than any other city in the country, it’s strange to find Vienna nowhere near the centre of Austria.

 All this also explains why Vienna is so big.

 The “Imperial city” attracted a huge population from the empire and beyond: people looking for work, influence, music, culture, etc..
-Many stayed after 1918.
+And many stayed after 1918.

-Vienna’s population is now just over 1.9 million, which would make it the fifth-biggest city in the USA.
-The next-largest city in Austria (Graz in the province of Styria) has a population of around 300,000.
+Vienna’s population is now around 2 million, which would put it in the top 5 cities by size in the USA.
+The next-largest city in Austria (Graz in the province of Styria) has a population of some 300,000.

 The unusual location means a short drive takes you to Slovakia, Czechia and Hungary.
 Reach any of their respective capitals (Bratislava, Prague and Budapest) in no more than 3-4 hours.